The Determinant Line Bundle for Fredholm Operators: Construction, Properties, and Classification: Conceptual considerations and comparison of conventions

 Since the line bundle maps $\cI_{\Th',\Th}$ are continuous, the isomorphisms $\hat\cI_{\Th;D}'$ topologize ${\det}_{X,Y}$ over $U_{X;\Th}$ and endow ${\det}_{X,Y}$ with a well-defined topology of a line bundle over~$\cF(X,Y)$, which satisfies the Normalization~I and Naturality~I properties.\\

-The proof of \cite[Theorem~1]{KM} produces analogues of the isomorphisms~\eref{ETisom_e} for exact triples of graded complexes~\eref{VBcomp_e} of vector bundles, with isomorphisms of exact triples of Fredholm operators replaced by quasi-isomorphisms of exact triples of bounded complexes.
-These isomorphisms satisfy analogues of the Normalization~II, Naturality~II,III, and the Exact Squares properties.
+The proof of \cite[Theorem~1]{KM} produces analogues of the isomorphisms~\eref{ETisom_e} for exact triples of graded complexes~\eref{VBcomp_e} of vector bundles.
+These isomorphisms satisfy analogues of the Normalization~II,III, Naturality~II, and Exact Squares properties.
 By the proof of Corollary~\ref{ETcont_crl}, an exact triple of Fredholm operators gives rise to an exact triple of two-term complexes (over a point).
-By the analogue of the Naturality~II property for two-term complexes, the isomorphisms of \cite[Theorem~1]{KM} then induce via the isomorphisms~$\hat\cI_{\Th;D}'$ isomorphisms~$\Psi_{\ft}$ for exact triples of Fredholm operators which satisfy the Normalization~II and Naturality~II,III properties.
+By the analogue of the Naturality~II property for two-term complexes, the isomorphisms of \cite[Theorem~1]{KM} then induce via the isomorphisms~$\hat\cI_{\Th;D}'$ isomorphisms~$\Psi_{\ft}$ for exact triples of Fredholm operators which satisfy the Normalization~II,III and Naturality~II properties.
 These isomorphisms depend continuously on~$\ft$ by the proofs of Lemma~\ref{surET_lmm} and Corollary~\ref{ETcont_crl}.
 By the proof of Corollary~\ref{ExSQ_crl}, an exact square of Fredholm operators as in~\eref{SQexact_e1} gives rise to an exact square of two-term complexes.
 By the analogue of the Exact Squares property for two-term complexes and the proof of Corollary~\ref{ExSQ_crl}, the induced isomorphisms for exact triples of Fredholm operators satisfy the Exact Squares property for Fredholm operators.
 The proof of \cite[Theorem~1]{KM} implies the existence of the bundle maps~$\wt\cD_D$ as in~\eref{wtcD_e} satisfying the analogue of the Dual Exact Triples property on page~\pageref{compdual_prop} for two-term complexes.
-These bundle maps~$\wt\cD_D$ satisfy the analogue of the Normalization~III$^{\star}$ property on page~\pageref{NormalIIIst_prop} in the case of the system explicitly constructed in the proof of \cite[Theorem~1]{KM}; this can be seen from the last paragraph of this section and Section~\ref{classify_subs}.\\
+These bundle maps~$\wt\cD_D$ satisfy the analogue of the Normalization~IV$^{\star}$ property on page~\pageref{NormalIVst_prop} in the case of the system explicitly constructed in the proof of \cite[Theorem~1]{KM}; this can be seen from the last paragraph of this section and Section~\ref{classify_subs}.\\

+We show below that the Compositions~I,II properties on page~\pageref{composI_prop} follow from the isomorphism Naturality~II, Normalization~III, and Exact Squares properties.
+By Subsection~\ref{classify_subs}, the full Naturality~II property follows from the isomorphism Naturality~II, Normalization~II,III, and Exact Squares properties.
+Thus, \cite[Theorem~1]{KM} gives rise to a determinant line bundle system satisfying all properties in Subsection~\ref{detLBprop_subs}, with the possible exceptions of the Complex Orientations, Complex Exact Triples, and Dual Complex Orientations properties.